mathjax/MathJax-docs/advanced/toMathML.rst

 Obtaining the MathML for an Expression
 **************************************

 The ``toMathML`` extension generates a string containing the MathML stored in MathJax's internal format.
-It is used in the MathJax Menu to generate MathML output for copy&paste under ``Show Math as -> MathML Code``.
+It is used in the MathJax Menu to generate MathML output for copy-and-paste under ``Show Math as -> MathML Code``.

 The ``toMathML`` extension generally works asynchronously because it potentially has to load additional files, in particular if the extension is used before MathJax has produced output rendering.

 To use the extension, add ``"toMathML.js"`` to the `extensions` array of your configuration.
 For example,